vercel/micro/README.md

 this request, or it may return a falsy value if the handler should not take this request.

+Multiple predicates can be combined by using `Router.everyPredicate(...)` that takes predicate functions as arguments.
+The function returns true if every predicate function given as an argument returns true.

 The order of the route arguments marks the priority order of the routes.
 Therefore if two routes would match to a request the one that was passed earlier in the arguments list to the `router()` function will handle the request.